Measure (mathematics)

-The intuition behind this concept dates back to ancient Greece, when Archimedes tried to calculate the area of a circle.
+The intuition behind this concept dates back to Ancient Greece, when Archimedes tried to calculate the area of a circle.
 But it was not until the late 19th and early 20th centuries that measure theory became a branch of mathematics.
 The foundations of modern measure theory were laid in the works of Émile Borel, Henri Lebesgue, Nikolai Luzin, Johann Radon, Constantin Carathéodory, and Maurice Fréchet, among others.
+According to Thomas W. Hawkins Jr., "It was primarily through the theory of multiple integrals and, in particular the work of Camille Jordan that the importance of the notion of measurability was first recognized."